-Some youth don't know how to show up on time, ready for work, eager to learn.
-Others start out with a defensive attitude or don't know how to behave in the work world.
-Work experience gives participants who lack work maturity skills the opportunity to develop and/or demonstrate positive work habits in temporary positions with public and non-profit agencies.
+Some youth might not know how to show up on time, ready for work, eager to learn.
+Others might out with a defensive attitude or not know how to behave in the work world.
+Work experience gives participants who lack work maturity skills the opportunity to develop and/or demonstrate positive work habits in temporary positions with public, non-profit and forprofit organizations.
 Work experience is usually accompanied with other training designed to increase the participant's basic education and/or occupational skills.
 Youth are paid minimum wage with grant funds.
-Performance evaluations are completed by worksite supervisors.